bseitkazin/apc-solution/README.md

 To run this project you could use **Maven**.
 The instruction to intstall maven is [here](https://maven.apache.org/install.html).

-To run test cases using maven: `mvn test`.
+To run test cases using maven: `mvn test`